 How to improve health and safety by taking your maintenance digital

-The following are five ways to improve health and safety at your organization by moving to maintenance software.
+The following are five ways to improve health and safety at work by moving to maintenance software.

 Create a better inventory of assets

 Equipment or parts that are out of place can lead to unnecessary delays and accidents.
 When it comes to ensuring safety in your facility, equipment must be easy to find for workers and workers should be aware of any health and safety concerns associated with particular assets.
 Digital maintenance software allows your organization to map out all assets in a facility, create naming conventions so they are easy to locate and attach safety notices to any asset, which can then be seen by technicians and operators.